fsi-hack4autism/scenario-1/README.md

 - Storage account

 ## Backend APIs
 Azure Functions is exposing APIs for below.
 The APIs are a mix of .NET Core and Python.
-The Functions connect to CosmosDB on the backend and the database connection/key is stored as a secure application setting inside the function
+The Functions connect to CosmosDB on the backend and the database connection/key is stored as a secure application setting inside the function.
+The code can be found in the [backend directory](./Backend/API)

 GetButtonEventsForSession
 GetSessionsForPatient